USTVNow Review - Not Worth the Money or Hassles

 Interestingly, the terms of service does not forbid Americans from using USTVNow service while located inside the country.

-USTVNow offers three separate plans, including a free TV option.
+USTVNow offers a few separate plans, and a free TV option.
 While free TV sounds great, it comes with restrictions that may force you to consider the paid plans.

 The Free Channels plan gives you live TV streams for free… with a few restrictions.
-First, you only get streams from seven channels:
+First, you only get streams from a few channels, including but not limited to:

 ABC, CBS, The CW, FOX, NBC, PBS, My9.